upserve/aerosol/README.md

-SluggerDeploys
+Aerosol
 =======

-SluggerDeploys is a gem made to ease the pain of deploying.
+Aerosol is a gem made to ease the pain of deploying.
 For this gem to be useful, quite a few assumptions are made about your stack:

 - You are using `ActiveRecord` if you're deploying a Rails repo
 - You use AWS